HungLTL/Civ-V-Modded-Leaders-Pack/README.md

 * **Kiln**: Unique Workshop replacement.
 Provides +2 additional Culture and a copy of Porcelain when built, at the cost of a standard Workshop's Production bonuses.

 ### Yuan, led by Kublai Khan
 * **Golden Highways of the Great Yuan**: Your Capital and all cities connected to it gain +2% Production and Gold for each Trade Route, doubled in your Capital.
-Units on or adjacent to a non-hostile Road or Railroad at most 10 tiles away from your own [City center]s gain a 33% Combat Strength bonus.
+Units on or adjacent to a non-hostile Road or Railroad at most 10 tiles away from your own City centers gain a 33% Combat Strength bonus.
 * **Mangudai**: Unique Medieval Era Mounted Archery unit, replacing the Knight.
 In comparison to the Mongolian Keshik, the Mangudai has the same stats, but has the ability to pillage without movement costs and gains an additional 15% Combat bonus when stacked with a Great General instead of the Keshik's faster Great General generation and XP gain.
 * **Ordu**: Unique Barracks replacement.
 More expensive than the standard building, the Ordu is available right at the start, provides +2 Happiness, and units trained in a city with an Ordu start with an additional +5 XP as well as the ability to generate Great Generals faster.